ninofiliu/PayByVisiting/README.md

 The project has begun on the 9th of October 2017, so it is not a billion dollar industry yet (/^▽^)/

-A first implementation of PBV is available [here](https://ninofiliu.fr/pbv/).!
+However, a first implementation of PBV is available [here](https://ninofiliu.fr/pbv/)!